← All Articles

 What is nymphing for trout?

 Nymphing is drifting a weighted subsurface fly that imitates the larval (nymph) stage of aquatic insects, where trout do most of their feeding.
-It catches more trout than dry-fly or streamer fishing because trout eat far more underwater than on the surface.
+It catches more trout than dry-fly or streamer fishing because trout eat far more underwater than on the surface — most days, a well-drifted nymph is the highest-percentage fly in the box.

 What's the easiest way to start nymphing?

 Indicator nymphing — put a strike indicator up the leader, a weighted nymph below it, cast upstream, dead-drift the fly, and set the hook whenever the indicator pauses or dips.
-It's the simplest way to control depth and detect the take as a beginner.
+It's the simplest way to control depth and detect the take as a beginner, and it's how most guided first trips are fished, including drift-boat floats on the Toccoa and Tuckasegee.

 What are the best nymphs for trout?